-Australia established its first stations in the subantarctic at Heard Island in December 1947 and Macquarie Island a few months later in March 1948.
+Australia established its first station in December 1947, at sub-Antarctic Heard Island.
+The station at Macquarie Island was established a few months later, in March 1948.

-Australia established the first permanent base on the Antarctic continent at Mawson in 1954, which now enjoys the reputation of being the longest continuously operating station in Antarctica.
+Mawson was Australia’s first permanent base on the Antarctic continent.
+It was established in 1954.
+Mawson is now the longest continuously operating station in Antarctica.

-Davis was established in 1957 for studies associated with International Geophysical Year (IGY).
+Davis was established in 1957.
+It was set up to conduct scientific activities during the International Geophysical Year (IGY).